rcaspart/HAF-DAMe-2019/documentation.md

 * But more importantly
 	* The documentation needs to be written at all
 * Challenge <!-- .element: class="fragment" -->
-    * Keep your documentation up-to-date while your code advances <!-- .element: class="fragment" -->
+    * Keep your documentation up-to-date while your code advances

 --